klust/SupercomputersForStarters/docs/C04_Storage/C04_S03_Parallel_filesystems.md

   ![Setup of a parallel file system](../img/C04_S04_Parallel_filesystem_layout.png)
 </figure>

-A Lustre of BeeGFS system consists of three components, all connected via a high performance network (often the interconnect that is also used for MPI, etc.):
+A Lustre or BeeGFS system consists of three components, all connected via a high performance network (often the interconnect that is also used for MPI, etc.):

 -   File system clients run on all compute and login nodes of the cluster.
 Applications talk to the